agufaui/agufaui/packages/core/alert/index.md

 ## Showcase

 - Self-closable
-- Examples are using AgufaUI provided theme and Vue
-- Last "Password doesn't meet requirements" example is using slot
+- The last "Password doesn't meet requirements" example is using slot
 - This component can be used for "Accept Cookie" alert (Cookie Consent Notification) by using slot

 <DocAlert />